fiveisprime/vscode-docs/tutorials/nodejs-deployment-vscode/tailing-logs.md

 2017-12-21 17:33:56.500 INFO  - Container logs
 ```

-Refresh the page a few times in the browser and you'll see log output.
+Refresh the page a few times in the browser to see log output.

 ```bash
 2017-12-21 17:35:17.774 INFO  - Container logs